ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 either tests the existence of a node designated by an embedded query (see {{extest}}) or tests the result of a function expression (see {{fnex}}).
-In the latter case, if the function result type is declared as `LogicalType` (see {{typesys}}), it tests whether the result is `LogicalTrue`; if the function result type is declared as `NodesType`, it tests whether the result is non-empty.
+In the latter case, if the function's declared result type is `LogicalType` (see {{typesys}}), it tests whether the result is `LogicalTrue`; if the function's declared result type is `NodesType`, it tests whether the result is non-empty.
-If the declared function result type is `ValueType`, its use in a test expression is not well-typed.
+If the function's declared result type is `ValueType`, its use in a test expression is not well-typed.

 ~~~ abnf